 Networking is a great way to find rental properties that the general public may not be aware of.
 Since they are not known to everyone, you may be able to purchase these properties at a lower price.
 Useful groups to network with include:

-- Personal Investor Network - This is the database of investors that you have either been accumulating over the months or years that you have been investing, or it is the database you should begin to keep from this point forward.
+This is the database of investors that you have either been accumulating over the months or years that you have been investing, or it is the database you should begin to keep from this point forward.
 It can include other landlords you have met who own rental property on the same street as you or an old college contact who is also an investor.

-- Investment Clubs - Investment clubs are a useful contact because there is often an email list where members share and advertise properties for sale.
+Investment clubs are a useful contact because there is often an email list where members share and advertise properties for sale.
 If you don’t belong to any, it might be a good idea to join one.
 You can typically join a real estate investment club for an annual membership fee between $100 and $300.

-- Personal Acquaintances/Relationships - People in real estate are not the only ones who can introduce you to a great investment.
+People in real estate are not the only ones who can introduce you to a great investment.
 Friends, family and professional contacts, such as attorneys or accountants can be great resources to find potential investments.
 They may be going through a financial hardship themselves, such as a short sale or foreclosure, know someone who is, or saw or heard of a property for sale.
 They may also have acquaintances of their own who are looking to unload real estate or who know of a great real estate investment opportunity.
 Your contractors are also a potential source to find leads as they may work for other investors that are looking to sell real estate off-market.

 Find Rental Property Online

 There are many different websites where you can conduct a search for potential investment properties.
 These sites offer a variety of resources with everything from general ‘for sale’ searches to more specific ‘short sale’ and ‘foreclosure’ searches.
-There are also sites which offer property records and neighborhood information which can help you analyze the investment property.
+There are also sites that offer property records and neighborhood information which can help you analyze the investment property.
 There are even sites where you can bid on live housing auctions.

 Find Rental Property Through Realtors